Beginning Saturday, September 9, come discover your breath linked with gentle body movements. Open to women and men of all ages.

-The Lunch Bunch meets on Thursday, April 27 at 11:30 a.m. in Park Hall.
-They already have a couple fun trips planned for this year, and will be discussing more at this meeting.
+The Lunch Bunch meets on Thursday, July 27 at 11:30 a.m. in Park Hall.
+They already have a couple fun trips planned for this year, and will be discussing and deciding on more at this meeting.

 St. Martin's Episcopal Church